kkunzelm/ART-Skript/README.md

 # ART-Skript
-As an introduction to ART - from beginner level to advanced
+An introduction to ART - from beginner level to advanced